aiiie/cram/README.txt

  Cram: It's test time
 ======================

-Cram is a testing framework for command line applications based on Mercurial_'s `unified test format`_.
+Cram is a functional testing framework for command line applications based on Mercurial_'s `unified test format`_.

 Here's a snippet from ``cram.t`` in `Cram's own test suite`_::